 Focus: the bullet points provide the frame for what is to be done in the session.
 The SWL should use the bullets to guide what they write for the SL/HoD and tutors to do and say during each session.
 Each bullet needs to be addressed and specific reference should be made to the course manual/s.
-Guidance notes on Leading the session.
-What the SL/HoDs will have to say during each stage of the session Guidance Notes on Tutor Activity during the PD Session.
+Guidance Notes on Tutor Activity during the PD Session.
 What PD Session participants (Tutors) will do during each stage of the session.
-Time in session Introduction to the session Review prior learning A critical friend to share findings for a short discussion and lessons learned Reading and discussion of the introductory sections of the lesson up to and Start the review of the prior learning with an ice breaker.
-1.1.
-Ask tutors in their distinctive groups to write two things that didn't go on well in the reviewed lesson of the previous PD session on a post in card and tell, at their various grade levels, how it affected the session.
-1.1.
+Time in session Introduction to the session Review prior learning A critical friend to share findings for a short discussion and lessons learned Reading and discussion of the introductory sections of the lesson up to and including learning outcomes and indicators Overview of content and identification of any distinctive aspects of the lesson/s, 1.1.
 Write two things that didn't go on well in the reviewed lesson of the previous PD session on a post in card and tell, in your various grade levels, how it affected the session.
-20 mins
+1.2.
+Invite your critical friends to share their observations for a short discussion on what needs to be improved.
+1.3.
+Read and discuss the introductory sections of the lesson up to and including learning outcomes and indicators in the course manual and 20 mins NB The guidance for SL/HoD should identify and address any areas where tutors might require clarification on any aspect of the lesson.
+NB SL/HoD should ask tutors to plan for their teaching as they go through the PD session indicate how they are related to student teachers' relevant previous knowledge.
+Note: Lesson 7 topics and lesson descriptions for the various levels are: JHS- Biology: Topic - Teaching Respiratory System.